what is narm?

 Many traditional models of psychology are regressive.
 They focus on the past by bringing awareness to the client’s disorganized and dysfunctional characteristics.
 The NeuroAffective Relational Model™ (NARM™) is non-regressive and focuses on the present parts of self that are organized, functional, and coherent.
 The ultimate aim of NARM™ therapy is to improve the client’s emotional self-regulation while strengthening interpersonal connections.

-In recent years, the notion of self-regulation has become an integral part of psychological treatment.
-The NeuroAffective Relational Model™ (NARM™) places self-regulation at the core of its clinical practice.
-The best way to heal developmental trauma is to give clients the ability to respond to the ongoing demands of everyday interactions by using a range of emotions that are both socially acceptable and emotionally sustainable.
-In short, NARM™ is a complete theoretical approach and clinical model for treating complex trauma.
+Our experience helping teens has shown that the best way to heal developmental trauma is to give clients the ability to respond to the ongoing demands of everyday interactions by using a range of emotions that are both socially acceptable and emotionally sustainable.

 Healing Developmental Trauma